 There are cheaper fly rods than the Fenwick Aetos, but in the long run, it’s better to spend a little more initially to get a quality rod that you won’t have to replace after a single fishing season.
 This is an excellent value option with a deep blue graphite blank that promises fast action and breaks down into four pieces for convenient transport and storage.
 Large diameter stripper guides and double foot snake guides allow for smooth casting and line retrieval; while the comfortable handle is made from AAA-grade cork.

 The Aetos series includes regular, Spey and switch models in a variety of different lengths and line weights.
 The cheapest ones are the six-foot, three-weight regular rod and the seven-foot, three-weight regular rod with prices increasing slightly according to the rod’s length.
 Even the most expensive two-handed models are the second-most affordable option on this list (after the Orvis Clearwater Outfit).
-According to Amazon reviewers, the rod is a failsafe buy for fly fishermen on a budget, offering a similar performance to rods three or four times the price.
-Your purchase includes a cloth covered rod tube and sock.
+Your purchase also includes a cloth covered rod tube and sock.

 Best for Beginners: Orvis Clearwater Fly Rod Outfit